koknat/dif/README.md

 #### Problem: lines are too long to visually compare easily
 Solution:  Use -fold to wrap

-#### Problem: log files contain dates and times
-Solution:   Use -replaceDates

 #### Problem: files both need to be filtered using regexes, to strip out certain characters or sequences
 Solution 1:  Use -grep <regex> or -ignore <regex> to filter in or out